mintsoft/MintSync/README.md

 Notice: It would absolutely be a good idea to backup your password database reguarly (I use Amazon S3 + s3cmd to backup every night).

-For more information see the readme in master
+For more information see the README.md in master